MichaelJHodge/Game-of-Life/README.md

 # Game-of-Life

-I attempted to implement Conway's Game of Life in C.
+I attempted to implement Conway's Game of Life in C, in two different ways.

 // Rules //